Yatir-Solan/Genome_analysis-Variant_Discovery/README.md

 module load gatk # version 4.1.7.0
 ```

 The work will be arranged in 4 directories - reads, alignment, variants, and annotation.
-In addition, I shall arrange all paths as bash parameters, so all are commands will be tighter and more readable.
+In addition, I shall arrange all paths as bash variables, so commands will be tighter and more readable.

 ```bash
 # Creating directories :